TheNexusReborn/.github/profile/README.md

 NexusSurvivalGames is the plugin for the Survival Games gamemode

 All of these use the Maven build tool, so all you have to do is download them and import using Maven

+If you need to get into contact or want to interact with the community, we have an official Discord Server found here: https://discord.gg/Tw8FpvcMnW
+We also have a Forums found here: https://thenexusreborn.com/forums/index.php

+Firestar311 (me) is the only developer at this time, if you have any questions, please join the discord and send me a message.
+My DMs are open to server members